alfalfascout/NineSquares/README.md

 - Ideally, do this second.

 What else could be done:

-A Web App
-- Javascript + HTML?
-A Java applet?

 A Linux GUI
 - To do when a linux os computer is available